Edith Smith (police officer): Police career

 Founded in 1914, the Women Police Volunteers (WPV) was staffed by volunteers such as Smith.
 It was founded by Nina Boyle and Margaret Damer Dawson, who fell out over its anti-prostitution role in London and elsewhere in February 1915, with Boyle leaving the organisation and Dawson reforming it as the Women's Police Service (WPS) with herself as head.
-Smith remained with the WPS and in August 1915 she was appointed the first woman police constable in England with full power of arrest.
-Her duties were to deal with cases where women were involved.
-She was concerned with trying to reduce the number of prostitutes in Grantham who were attracted there by the nearby army base.
-She received 28 shillings (£1.40) a week.
-In April 1917 this was raised to £2/10/– (£2.50) a week.
-This was more than the oldest male police constable in the force due to the fact that her "duties were most onerous", and took into account that she was also a qualified nurse.
+Smith remained with the WPS.

+In August 1915 Smith was appointed to the Grantham Borough Police and was the first woman police constable in England with full power of arrest.
+She received 28 shillings (£1 8s.) a week in pay.
+In April 1917 this was raised to £2 10s. a week.
+This was more than the oldest male police constable in the force due to the fact that her "duties were most onerous", and taking into account that she was also a qualified nurse.

+Smith's policing duties were to deal with cases where women were involved.
+She was particularly concerned with trying to reduce the number of prostitutes in Grantham who were attracted there by the nearby army base.
 In 1916, PC Smith cautioned 100 wayward girls in larceny cases and also 16 women and 15 girls who had been found to be drunk.
 Ten prostitutes were convicted, 10 were handed over to their parents and 50 were cautioned.
 Smith wrote of her time in Grantham: "The appointment has made such a vast difference – the prostitutes have found that it does not pay and the frivolous girls have bowed down."

 Smith travelled around Britain giving talks about women's policing at conferences and writing pamphlets.
+At the National Union of Women Worker's (NUWW) conference in 1916 she said that "a large portion of police work is of a sordid character but even then it has its interesting side - the study of human nature at its worst."

 The legitimacy of policewomen was often questioned during the First World War due to their blurred status and limited powers.
 Their role was left in the hands of individual chief constables leading to extreme conservatism in some areas and to daring innovations in others.
+Smith also discussed at the 1916 NUWW conference that some Chief constables were opposed to the appointment of women in the police force, as "it was feared that they might give away police secrets".